top of page

 5. Post-Secondary Education Counseling

-When students are enrolled in Pre-ETS, they will participate in a variety of activities and lessons that will address the 5 Pre-ETS categories.
-Below you will find just some of many examples of how Pre-ETS can benefit students:
+When students enroll in Pre-ETS, they participate in various activities and lessons that address these five categories.
+Below are just a few examples of how Pre-ETS can benefit students:

 Sign up for our Newsletter!